uncefact/spec-untp/website/docs/business-case/CommunityActivationProgram.md

 The CAP toolkit offers a proven, six-phase methodology:

 **Inception Phase**: This initial phase is centered on identifying key catalysts for change, such as emerging regulations, national traceability strategies, or industry-specific challenges.
 Stakeholders work collaboratively to build consensus, define project goals, and create a compelling business case that articulates value.
+Communities may already exist and catalyze around a pressing business problem, identifying UNTP as the most effective solution.
+At the end of this phase, a community may formally register their extension with UNTP, solidifying their commitment and alignment with global standards.
 Securing initial funding ensures the project is adequately resourced for success.

 **Discovery Phase**: In this exploratory phase, current practices are systematically mapped to identify strengths, gaps, and opportunities.
 Stakeholders prioritize areas for improvement and establish clear objectives that align with industry needs and regulatory demands.
 This phase sets the foundation for a targeted and actionable implementation plan.